Shoggomo/obsidian-foldable-links-plugin/README.md

     - Setting to change list markers (also for links without sub links)
     - Other styling features (padding, indentations, etc)
 - Decide on bahaviour on mixed lists (links and normal text)
+- Order of text and links in a list item gets scrambled